mzeilfelder/media_hc1/README.md

 ### How do I get set up? ###

-Put it in a folder besides the hcraft1 project folder.
-That folder must be called media_hc1.
+Put it in a folder besides the H-Craft project folder.
+This repository folder must be called media_hc1 as that name is used in the build-scripts of H-Craft.
-See the hcraft1 documentation for the rest.
+See the H-Craft Championship documentation for the rest.

 ### Who do I talk to? ###